tadorfer/protlearn/README.md

 This function computes the physicochemical properties of each amino acid in the sequence and returns the mean of each index per sequence.
 Currently, ver.9.2 (release Feb, 2017) contains 566 indices.
-However, due to 13 of these indices containing NaNs, the returned dataframe will have a column size of 553.
+However, due to 13 of these indices containing NaNs, the returned dataframe will have a column size of 553-566, depending on the number of amino acids in the sequence whose index is NaN, in which case this index column will be removed.
 More information on the AAindex1 can be found on [GenomeNet Database Resources](https://www.genome.jp/aaindex/).

 <b>Example:</b>